A robust crisis care system is necessary to ensure our children receive the support they need. New Hampshire's crisis care system includes:

 Senate Bill 255 proposes a fiscally responsible, commonsense solution that would make some of the bipartisan Commission's recommendations a reality.
 The "someone to talk to" pillar of the crisis system would be permanently funded using the same proven model that has worked for our 911 system for decades.

-The crisis care system protects access to timely and clinically appropriate services while preventing unnecessary and expensive hospitalizations.
-Access to crisis care reduces uncompensated care and wait times at our local hospitals' emergency departments.3,4
+The behavioral health crisis care system protects access to timely and clinically appropriate services while preventing unnecessary and expensive hospitalizations.
+Access to crisis care reduces uncompensated care and wait times at our local hospitals' emergency departments.2,3

 The legislation would protect taxpayers while ensuring our emergency services can respond effectively to all types of crises.
 Investments in crisis care also lower the burden of local first responders and police by reducing unnecessary 911 calls and dispatches.